 Cleaning Porcelain Grill Grates the Right Way

-Porcelain grill grates are actually metal grill racks coated with heavy porcelain.
-The metal cores consists of either iron or steel, with iron being the preferred material.
+Porcelain grill grates are metal grill racks coated with heavy porcelain.
+The metal cores consist of either iron or steel, with iron being the preferred material.
 Iron heats up faster and hotter than steel and provides an ideal cooking surface when coated with porcelain.
 Manufacturers often use steel in less expensive grills.
 Both metals are coated with a heavy layer of porcelain.
 This creates an ideal grill grate - easy to heat, easy to clean.
-But after many uses, porcelain grill grates need a good cleaning.
+However, after many uses, porcelain grill grates need a good cleaning.

 For cleaning porcelain grill grates, you'll need:

-- A soft surface, such as piece of plywood or a table covered with a heavy drop cloth.
+- A soft surface, such as a piece of plywood or a table covered with a heavy drop cloth.

-- Two gallon bucket
+- Two-gallon bucket

 - Warm water